Statewide area map

 Rhode Island Areas

-A Rhode Island statewide guide for choosing the right visitor area first: Providence, Newport, South County, Block Island, Warwick, East Bay, Blackstone Valley, Jamestown, or Watch Hill.
+A Rhode Island guide for choosing Providence, Newport, Sakonnet, South County, Block Island, Warwick, East Bay, Blackstone Valley, Jamestown, or Watch Hill first.

 Each anchor exists to explain a visitor decision: base, beach, island, airport, bike path, bay scenery, or heritage lane.